rdatools/rdametrics/data-zip/README.md

 - 48 scores per plan
 - 20,000 plans per ensemble

-Each scores CSV is easy to import into a spreadsheet, but if you want to work with the data, this surface area is daunting.
+While each scores CSV is easy to import into a spreadsheet, if you want to work with the data this surface area is daunting.
+The same is true for the by-district aggregates.
-The by-district aggregates have a similar surface area.

 So we created a single, integrated `pandas` dataframe that contains all of the scores: `scores.parquet` and a set of helpers to make working with it and the by-district aggregates easier.

 ## Using `scores.parquet` Natively

-The information below describes how to load the dataframe from disk and how filter for specific scores.
+You can work with `scores.parquet` directly as described in this section, or you can use the helpers described in the next section.
+All the scores (metrics) are described in `scores.md`.

 ### Installing Dependencies

-To use `scores.parquet`, you need to have `pandas` and `pyarrow` installed.
+You need to have `pandas` and `pyarrow` installed.
 You can install them using pip:

 ```bash
 pip install pandas